CarolinaFernandez/fgre2015/README.md

 1. Log in to your virtual machine.
 Access with the user that created the VMs.

     ```
+    # Your_User is the user ID that created the machine
+    # This ID is used to access the VM via public keys

+    # Returned_IP is the IP of each VM that was returned to you after being created
     ssh <your_user>@<returned_ip>
     ```
 1. Update your environment